sanchitdilipjain/aws-s3-security/docs/index.md

         <img src="images/image13.png" class="inline"/>

-   5. Selecr Create endpoint, copy the VPC Endpoint ID to your text editor and Select Close
+   5. Select Create endpoint, copy the VPC Endpoint ID to your text editor, and Select Close

    6. From the AWS console, click Services and select S3